ngokhoa1202/cs-note/cryptography/hash-function/Cryptographic hash function.md

 - ![[Pasted image 20250627161637.png]]
 - Both the confidentiality and the authenticity of the message is ensured.
 ## Digital signatures
+- Digital signature protects the two parties **against each other**.
 - Cryptographic hash function is employed with [[Public-key cryptosystem#Encryption with private key - decryption with public key]] to generate and verify digital signatures.
 ### Encrypt only the message digest
 - The sender employs his private key to encrypt the digest of the message so that it it verifiable that the message received on the recipient came only the from the sender.